Skip to main content

 a.

-Appropriate, because the client’s condition, needs, or wishes have changed,
+Appropriate, because the client’s condition has changed,

 b.